The Coral Protection and Restoration Program (CPR) was established in 2020 to support the holistic management of Florida’s Coral Reef.

 Strategic Priority Areas

-• Funding Administration: Administer state and federal funding to implement priority reef management and research objectives.
-Leverage research partner capacity to support reef protection and recovery objectives.
+• Funding Administration: Through the administration of state and federal funding, CPR implements coral reef management and research priorities, leveraging research partner capacity to support reef protection and recovery objectives.

-• Holistic Management of Florida’s Coral Reef: Use science-based decision making to guide holistic coral reef ecosystem management and policy.
-Contribute to the management of FCR as a holistic system.
-Provide leadership for the Florida’s Coral Reef Resilience Program (FCRRP).
-Support strengthened governance by synthesizing and communicating research to inform elected officials and decision-makers about the importance of, and threats to, coral reefs.
-Work with local, state and federal regulatory agencies to improve coordination and compliance on cross-jurisdictional coral reef issues, with a focus on ecosystem restoration and water quality.
+• Holistic Management of Florida’s Coral Reef: CPR uses science-based decision making to guide holistic coral reef ecosystem management and policy, contributing to the management of Florida’s Coral Reef as a holistic system.
+CPR provides leadership for the FCRRP, supports strengthened governance by synthesizing and communicating research to inform elected officials and decision-makers about the importance of, and threats to, coral reefs, and works with local, state and federal regulatory agencies to improve coordination and compliance on cross-jurisdictional coral reef issues, with a focus on ecosystem restoration and water quality.

-• Protect and Restore Florida’s Coral Reef: Support development and implementation of state restoration priorities.
-Support the FCR3 Initiative and State of Florida Restoration Priorities through planning and data management, coral husbandry capacity and infrastructure, and research of restoration practices to optimize coral reproductive success, genetic diversity and resilience.
-Support enhancement of water quality through the reduction of chronic, regional stressors from land-based sources of pollution.
+• Protect and Restore Florida’s Coral Reef: CPR supports the development and implementation of state restoration priorities and the FCR3 Initiative through planning and data management, coral husbandry capacity and infrastructure expansion and research of restoration practices to optimize coral reproductive success, genetic diversity and resilience.
+CPR also supports the enhancement of water quality through the reduction of chronic, regional stressors from land-based sources of pollution.

-• Coordination and Information SharingParticipate in regular coral reef-related meetings to ensure efficient information sharing, consistent FCR branding, and maintain key stakeholder partnerships.
-Annually align management, research, and FCR priorities with local, state, and federal partners.
-Represent Florida at federal and international coral reef meetings.
-Promote CPR and FCR messaging to partners and the public to ensure accurate and timely messaging of coral reef issues.
+• Coordination and Information Sharing: Participating in regular coral reef-related meetings to ensure efficient information sharing, CPR provides consistent Florida’s Coral Reef branding and maintains key stakeholder partnerships.
+Annually, CPR aligns management, research, and Florida’s Coral Reef priorities with local, state and federal partners.
+When appropriate, CPR represents Florida at federal and international coral reef meetings.
+CPR also promotes programmatic and Florida’s Coral Reef messaging to partners and the public to ensure accurate and timely messaging of coral reef issues.
+CPR capacity is aided through a partnership with Florida Sea Grant, who hosts multiple contracted positions.

 Helpful Links